NeeravSood/AI-Chatbot/Readme.md

-# AI Chatbot using Llama 2, Node.js, and React
+# AI Chatbot with File Upload and Text-to-Speech using Flask, React, and HuggingFace

-This project is an AI chatbot powered by Llama 2, with a Node.js backend and a React frontend.
-The chatbot processes user queries using the Llama 2 model and provides responses in real-time.
+This project is an AI chatbot built with a Flask backend and a React frontend.
+It includes functionalities for storing messages, uploading files, and converting text to speech using the HuggingFace API.

 ## Table of Contents
 - [Features](#features)